Why does estradiol matter on TRT?

 - Symptoms could plausibly be caused by low E2 rather than high E2

 Driving E2 down with an AI when testosterone is already supraphysiological produces a worst-of-both-worlds state: high T, low E2, and symptoms that are often blamed on "TRT not working" when the actual problem is an over-corrected estrogen level.
+For context on what supraphysiological actually looks like, see our deep dive on 200mg testosterone per week results.

 How do you lower E2 on TRT without an aromatase inhibitor?